klebgenomics/Klebsiella-genome-metadata/README.md

 ## Isolate metadata

 These data describe individual genome sequences and the bacterial isolates from which they were derived.
-Please complete one row per seqeunce (i.e. one set of seqeunce read data and/or a _de novo_ assembly).
+Please complete one row per sequence (i.e. one set of sequence read data and/or a _de novo_ assembly).

 Variable fields, and guidance for completing them, are shown in the table below.